aglucky/text_imp/README.md

 # Text Imp

 Python bindings for iMessage and Contacts database access.
+Requires MacOS and full file system access to run.

 ## Requirements